 Aside from standard rubber outsoles that are designed for durability, additional features also give traction.
 Wide-spaced lugs, for example, help the hiker get through soft terrain such as mud.
 Deeper, thicker lugs improve grip on backpacking and mountaineering trips.

 Fit is one of the most critical aspects when choosing a hiking shoe.
-You want a shoe that holds your foot securely in place and doesn’t let your heel raise as you walk.
-Also, your toes need to have enough space to splay out comfortably.
+You want a shoe that holds your foot securely in place and doesn’t let your heel raise up out of the heel cup as you walk.
+Also, your toes need to have enough space to splay out comfortably and naturally, so a wider toe box is something to look for.

 Frequently Asked Questions